MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/web-authoring/create-parameters.md

  ## Considerations and Limitations

 1. You can't define default or hidden parameters for paginated reports create on the Power BI service.
+2. Cascading parameters are not supported.
-2. Once a field has been promoted to a paramter, you can't use it as a filter.
+3. Once a field has been promoted to a paramter, you can't use it as a filter.